antoinelame/GazeTracking/README.md

 Demonstration of the eye point of gaze (EPOG) tracking library.

 Call like this:
->> ./epog.py 'log_file_prefix' '1'
+>> ./epog.py 1 'log_file_prefix'

-'log_file_prefix': a file is created for every run '1': do stabilize estimated EPOG w.r.t. previous cluster of EPOGs '0': allow spurious EPOGs (do not stabilize)
+'1': stabilize estimated EPOG w.r.t. previous cluster of EPOGs '0': allow spurious EPOGs that deviate from cluster (default)

+'log_file_prefix': (e.g. user_id) A logfile will be created with the errors, i.e.
+the Euclidean distance (in pixels) between test points and corresponding estimated EPOGs.
+Log file will be e.g. test_errors/'log_file_prefix'_stab_01-12-2019_18.36.44.txt
+If log_file_prefix is omitted, log file will not be created.

 Check the README.md for complete documentation.
 """

 from __future__ import division import sys